D-TACQ/acq400_hapi/README.md

 ### Use Latest Github
 **Recommended**

-... and use PYTHONPATH to reference the library when used from anyway.
+... and use PYTHONPATH to reference the library when used from anywhere
 ```bash
 mkdir PROJECTS
 git clone https://github.com/D-TACQ/acq400_hapi